Observing Quantum Correlation Dynamics in Tunable Superconducting Bose-Hubbard Simulators

 The experimental results for the first two qutrit pairs Q$_4$Q$_5$ and Q$_3$Q$_6$ with the initial state $\ket{\Phi_1}$ are shown in Figs.~\ref{fig3}(a), (b), and (c) for three different $u$ values (symbols), together with the theoretical results calculated using the experimental parameters (lines).
 In this case, two particles are initially placed in the middle adjacent qutrits Q$_4$ and Q$_5$ in the 8-qutrit chain.
-We see that ${\mathcal N}_{45}$ develops from zero with increasing $t$ to maximum values and then decreases, indicating the generation and reduction of the two-particle entanglement.
+We see that ${\mathcal N}_{45}$ develops from zero with increasing $t$ to maximum values and then decreases, indicating the increase and decrease of the entanglement.
 As $u$ increases, the entanglement seen in ${\mathcal N}_{45}$ weakens.
 The entanglement propagation to the next Q$_3$Q$_6$ qutrit pair can be clearly seen from ${\mathcal N}_{36}$, which quickly decreases and almost vanishes for larger $u$.
-On the other hand, the two-particle quantum discord ${\mathcal D}_{45}$ exhibits a similar trend as ${\mathcal N}_{45}$, but its propagation to the next Q$_3$Q$_6$ qutrit pair appears more prominent than that of negativity.
-These results indicate that a large portion of the generated and propagating quantum correlation is not in the form of entanglement.
+On the other hand, the quantum discord ${\mathcal D}_{45}$ exhibits a similar trend as ${\mathcal N}_{45}$, but its propagation to the next Q$_3$Q$_6$ qutrit pair appears more prominent than that of negativity.
+These results indicate that a large portion of the quantum correlation is not in the form of entanglement during time evolution, consistent with the observation that nonclassical correlations can exist in state where entanglement is zero~\cite{fu_experimental_2022,Yao2015}.